jeanpaze/set-CSS-Filter/README.md

 # Set CSS Filter

 Set CSS Filter is a library to help you applying CSS Filters.
-Can be called during an update function of any JS tween library or just a single call.
+Can be called during a update function of any JS tween library or just a single call.

 Should works on:
 * Edge 13+;